kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(i\) Additional information describing the proposed schedule for the project,

-\(ii\) A description of how this project meets one of the PFC objectives in §158.15(a), and
+\(ii\) A description of how this project meets one of the PFC objectives in [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.15   Project eligibility at PFC levels of \$1, \$2, or \$3.|§158.15]](a), and

-\(iii\) A description of how this project meets the adequate justification requirement in §158.15(c).
+\(iii\) A description of how this project meets the adequate justification requirement in [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.15   Project eligibility at PFC levels of \$1, \$2, or \$3.|§158.15]](c).

-\(4\) A copy of any comments received by the public agency during the air carrier consultation and public comment processes (§§158.23 and 158.24) and the public agency's response to any disagreements.
+\(4\) A copy of any comments received by the public agency during the air carrier consultation and public comment processes (§[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]] and 158.24) and the public agency's response to any disagreements.

-\(5\) If applicable, a request to exclude a class of carriers from the requirement to collect the PFC (§158.11).
+\(5\) If applicable, a request to exclude a class of carriers from the requirement to collect the PFC ([[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.11   Public agency request not to require collection of PFC's by a class of air carriers or foreign air carriers or for service to isolated communities.|§158.11]]).

 \(6\) A signed statement certifying that the public agency will comply with the assurances set forth in Appendix A to this part.

 \(7\) Any additional information the Administrator may require.

-\(c\) *Notice of intent to use PFC revenue.* A public agency may use PFC revenue only for projects included in notices filed under this paragraph or approved under §158.29.
+\(c\) *Notice of intent to use PFC revenue.* A public agency may use PFC revenue only for projects included in notices filed under this paragraph or approved under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.29   The Administrator's decision.|§158.29]].
 This paragraph sets forth the information that a public agency must file, unless otherwise authorized by the Administrator, in its notice of intent to use PFC revenue to finance specific projects under this section.

 \(1\) A notice of intent to use PFC revenue filed concurrently with a notice of intent to impose a PFC must include: